-Note: This post was written in January 2016 but was unpublished because it made bold predictions which could backfire if they didn't come true.
+Note: This post was written in January 2016 but remained unpublished because it made bold predictions which could backfire if they didn't come true.
 The election of Donald Trump, Brexit, and the Deutsche bank crisis of 2016 help validate the general plausibility of the predictions made here, which were arrived at by combining the Law of Social Cycles and Adam Smith's maxims on real value and economics into a model that predicts crisis and future events.

-In our early posts, we have designated 2019 as the start of the global stagflation to be sparked in late 2018.
+In our earlier posts, we have designated 2019 as the start of the global stagflation to be sparked in late 2018.
 This stagflation will increase from 2020 onwards up to 2027 when it will reach its peak, culminating in some kind of conflict.
 A stagflation is a phenomenon which has low employment and output while having high inflation or high prices at the same time.